PilotVader/117secops/content/projects/30-day-mydfir-soc-analyst-challenge-part0.md

 ---
-title: "Introduction: Embarking on the 30-Days MYDFIR SOC Analyst Challenge"
+title: "Introduction to the MYDFIR SOC Analyst Challenge"
 client: "Personal Project"
 description: "An introduction to the comprehensive 30-day challenge for aspiring SOC analysts."
 date: "2024-03-15"